chrvadala/node-ble/docs/documentation-testing.md

 # Running tests

 This library provides two test suites:
-- Unit tests: Their available in the `/test` folder and they test every single component.
+- Unit tests: They are available in the `/test` folder and they test every single component.
-- End to end tests: They're available in the `/test-e2e` folder and they test the interaction with a real bluetooth device that you spawn on your own.
+- End to end tests: They are available in the `/test-e2e` folder and they test the interaction with a real bluetooth device that you spawn on your own.

 ## Pre-requisite